db-ux-design-system/core-web/packages/foundations/docs/Variables.md

 # Variables

 -   You use Variables to style your pages and custom components.
--   The Variables are primarily for paddings, margins and all kind of sizes.
+-   The Variables are primarily for paddings, margins and all kinds of sizes.
--   All variables are automatically filled with the right variable based on the [tonality](../tonalities/readme).
+-   All variables are automatically predefined with the correct variable based on the [tonality](../tonalities/readme).
 -   Based on the tonality and the selected theme, the "real" value behind the variable can change.

 ## How to include variables

 For `CSS` and `Tailwind` you don't have to include a specific file, just follow the documentation for [foundations](../../foundations/readme).

-For `SCSS` you need to use this import `@use @db-ui/foundations/build/scss/variables` in your `.scss` file, where you need the specific variable.
+For `SCSS` you need to `@use` the import `@use @db-ui/foundations/build/scss/variables` in your `.scss` file, where you want to reference the specific variable.

 ## Simple overview for advanced